-The residency will take place in the open plan studios at the Arts Center at Governors Island in two sessions:
+The 2023 residency will take place in the open plan studios at LMCC’s Arts Center on Governors Island in two sessions:

 Residency participants will be provided the following basic amenities:

-- Access to free, temporary, daytime work space in LMCC’s Arts Center for 3 months
+- Access to free, temporary, work space in LMCC’s Arts Center for 4 months

 - Basic work tables and chairs